aubm/hugo-code-editor-theme/README.md

     # rootlink specifies where Root in menu.html links to.
 If it's not set then baseurl will be used.
 ```

+In addition to the required settings, you can customize this theme using the following keys within `[params]`:

+* `codeeditor_menu_mostrecentposts`, defaults to `true`, whether to show the "Most recent posts" section within the menu

 # Contributing

 Contributions are welcome.
 Please refer to the [contributions guidelines](https://github.com/aubm/hugo-code-editor-theme/blob/master/CONTRIBUTING.md) for more information.